 - You receive a full or half share of produce each week.

-- Shares are picked up weekly at the Cool Springs Farmers’ Market, the Food Bank of Delaware in Newark or the Milford Farmers’ Market.
+- Shares are picked up weekly at the Cool Springs Farmers’ Market, the Food Bank of Delaware in Newark, the Food Bank of Delaware in Milford or the Downtown Dover Farmers Market.
 More pick-up locations may be added!